 In its day, Liverpool was England's greatest seaport.
 It prospered as one corner of the triangular commerce of the 18th-century slave trade.

 The Merseyside Maritime Museum tells the story of the port of what was the second city of the British Empire.
-After the shipping of slaves was outlawed in Britain in the early 1800s, Liverpool kept its port busy as a transfer point for Emigrants.
+After the shipping of slaves was outlawed in Britain in the early 1800s, Liverpool kept its port busy as a transfer point for emigrants.

 Whether your ancestors came from Scandinavia, Ukraine, Ireland or Wales, there's a good chance they left Europe from this port.
 Between 1830 and 1930, nine million emigrants sailed from Liverpool to find their dreams in the New World.
 Most went to the USA.
 Awe-inspiring steamers like the Lusitania called this port home.

-Guide: Ok folks on the right hand side is the McCartney house.
-John and Paul wrote some of their first hits in this house
+Guide: OK, folks, on the right-hand side is the McCartney house.
+John and Paul wrote some of their first hits in this house.

-For a proper "Beatle pilgrimage" you need to take a Beatles tour.
-Several companies run tours daily — from slick big buses to more personal mini-bus tours.
-Guides are fountains of Beatle trivia, giving you the entire run down on every sight in town associated with the group and its music.
+For a proper Beatle pilgrimage you need to take a Beatles tour.
+Several companies run tours daily — from slick big buses to more personal minibus tours.
+Guides are fountains of Beatle trivia, giving you the entire rundown on every sight in town associated with the group and its music.

-This is the neighborhood known to the people of Liverpool as Penny Lane and Paul McCartney and all the Beatles would be coming here as young boys .Now this is the shelter in the middle of the roundabout that Paul sings about.
-Behind the shelter in the middle of the roundabout there's a pretty nurse selling poppies from a tray.
+This is the neighborhood known to the people of Liverpool as "Penny Lane," and Paul McCartney and all the Beatles would be coming here as young boys .Now this is the shelter in the middle of the roundabout that Paul sings about: "Behind the shelter in the middle of the roundabout there's a pretty nurse selling poppies from a tray."

 Liverpool entertains, from its Beatle lore, to its powerful shipping heritage.
-And North Wales — from its dramatic castles, to its evocative landscape and history and from it's natural beauty—to its friendly people, packs an impressive sightseeing punch.
+And North Wales — from its dramatic castles, to its evocative landscape and history, and from its natural beauty, to its friendly people — packs an impressive sightseeing punch.

 This is a fascinating corner of Great Britain.
 As we've learned again, having local friends and guides to explain what we're looking at brings our sightseeing to life.
 I'm Rick Steves.
 Thanks for joining us.
-Until next time, keep on traveling.
+Until next time, keep on travelin'.